justinas-marozas/aida64-sensor-panels/info overload/README.md

     - ☑ Embedded controller (EC) support (to make water temperatures show [[3]](https://forums.aida64.com/topic/7437-water-in-and-water-out-sensors-asus-crosshair-viii-dark-hero-asus-maximus-xii-apex/?do=findComment&comment=31425))
     - ☑ Embedded controller (EC) bank switching (to make water temperatures show [[3]](https://forums.aida64.com/topic/7437-water-in-and-water-out-sensors-asus-crosshair-viii-dark-hero-asus-maximus-xii-apex/?do=findComment&comment=31425))

 You should have a rectangle with some default fields floating around.
 That is the sensor panel.
 Right-click it and Select SensorPanel Manager.
-In the Popup click Import and navigate to the `info-overload.sensorpanel`
+In the Popup click Import and navigate to the [info-overload.sensorpanel](./info-overload.sensorpanel) (in this directory).

 Install [MSI Afterburner](https://www.msi.com/Landing/afterburner/graphics-cards) and:
 - **In the install wizzard** make sure that RivaTunner Statistics Server (RTSS) is selected.
 Game FPS won't work without it